 mounted on a square 1-story concrete base.
 Erik Rivas has a distant view

-of this beautiful site, and Google has an indistinct satellite
+of this beautiful site, and Bing has an indistinct satellite

 photo of the original lighthouse, which must have been at a somewhat